autechjobs/website/src/pages/blog/cover-letter-for-software-engineers.md

 “ I worked in collaboration with several marketers and product team members within the company from… to …”

-## Add soft skills that are in demand for software engineers
+## Add soft skills that are in demand for your tech job

-Recruiters must have read hundreds of letters that promise they have the skills to become software engineers.
+Recruiters must have read hundreds of letters that promise they have the skills to become the tech professional they need.
 But what makes you more appealing as a job candidate is how humanly relatable you are.
-Especially now that working remotely has become the norm, software engineers are ever more required to be supremely efficient communicators in that they understand other people and know how to get themselves understood.
+Especially now that working remotely has become the norm, tech professionals are ever more required to be supremely efficient communicators in that they understand other people and know how to get themselves understood.
 Other skills like curiosity to try new things, adaptability, flexibility, and dynamism could be described through your working experience.

 If you can, highlight these skills with personalized examples.
 What I mean is, you could say,